-- (i) The square of the difference is computed of the two 30" resolution filtered fields. - (ii) The result is smoothed with the Filter-Scale (see Table 11.2 for the Filter-Scale at target resolution). - (iii) The square root is calculated.
+- (i) The square of the difference is computed of the two 30" resolution filtered fields. - (ii) For every point of the target grid, the result of (i) is averaged over the grid square of the target grid.

 Figure 11.2 Orography at T1279 resolution.